Manor Church and Community Project (MCCP)

 Derek has followed a career in IT moving between different businesses in ICI, before becoming European IT Director based in Brussels.
 He then moved to Zeneca (now AstraZeneca) in London as Group Chief Information Officer (CIO).
 Following a period of independent consultancy working with European agrochemical and pharmaceutical companies, Derek was appointed CIO of Northern Foods based in Leeds.
 He also was a non-executive Director of NHS Direct, the national telephone and internet healthcare service, for 6 years before it was converted into the current regional NHS 111 service.

-Since retiring, Derek has become involved in local community service initiatives including Croft House Settlement and the Manor Church and Community Project.
+Since retiring, Derek has settled in Sheffield to be close to his children and grandchildren.
+He is involved in local community service initiatives including Croft House Settlement and the Manor Church and Community Project.
 He is a trustee representative of the Central United Reformed Church.

 Claire is a member of Sheffield Manor Parish and helps to lead their ministry among children and families.
-She lives on City Road with her husband and thirteen year old daughter.
+She plays the keyboard for the annual community pantomime at Victoria Methodist Church on Stafford Road, enabling local children and young people to grow in confidence.
+She lives on City Road with her husband and teenage daughter.

 Philippa is the Children's Co-ordinator for the Sheffield Methodist Circuit, where her role is to support, equip and train churches, lay workers and volunteers in their children’s ministry.
 She has been in full-time children and families’ ministry since 2016, leading the children's ministry in a group of parishes in Sheffield and developing outreach with children and families in the local community.
 Prior to that she worked as a primary teacher and in church music.
 She is passionate about welcoming families into church and nurturing children’s faith.